ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 ## Day 1: The black market

-The text of a nearby ad catches my eye as we wait at the baggage carousel.
-It’s written in two scripts, and to my surprise, neither of them use the Latin alphabet.
-I could have at least learned the Mongolian phrase for "_thank you_", I think to myself.
+The text of a nearby ad caught my eye as we waited at the baggage carousel.
+It was written in two scripts, and to my surprise, neither of them used the Latin alphabet.
+I could have at least learned the Mongolian phrase for "thank you", I thought to myself.

-We grab our bags and find the exit.
-Amongst the people waiting in arrivals I see someone holding a sign that says "Evan and Kourtney".
-I can tell it's Anuka, our tour guide, based on the pictures of her website.
-Thank god she’s real.
+We grabbed our bags and found the exit.
+Amongst the people waiting in arrivals, I saw someone holding a sign that said "Evan and Kourtney".
+I could tell it was Anuka, our tour guide, based on the pictures from her website.
+Thank God she was real.

 FIXME Anuka picture